 Many of the programme's graduates work in the media industry, as practitioners or as digital media and communication specialists, both in Sweden and internationally, while a number of the programme's graduates have pursued doctoral studies.

 During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

 Below you will find details about eligibility requirements, selection criteria and tuition fees.
 For information on how to apply and what general documents you need to submit, check the application guide.
 Besides the general supporting documents, you also need to submit one programme-specific document: an Application Summary Sheet.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 documented written independent academic work (i.e. one or several academic essays or papers).

-a total appraisal of quantity and quality of previous university studies;
+an overall appraisal of previous university studies;

-a proposal for a Master's thesis written in English;
+a proposal for a Master's thesis; and

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.